 But I still wasn’t very happy about it.
 His feet didn’t look very good, no shoes and a bit long.
 His back had dropped with age, and you could see the shallow hole above his eye socket seeking nutrition.
 But Yankee wasn’t my horse.
 Heck, he wasn’t even her horse.
 And she had permission to ride him.
 And no one else seemed to care.
 So, with a final comment from me about his lack of condition, the pretty blond rode Yankee off the ranch and down the road toward the Ride an Tie.

 Yankee was so proud as he exited the ranch.
 Ears perked, he finally had a job to do – and he was gunna get her done.

-About six hours later, while I was bathing my young Arabian mare, I noticed the pretty blonde girl walking up the graveled drive into the ranch.
+About six hours later, while I was bathing my mare, I noticed the pretty blond girl walking up the graveled drive into the ranch.
 But no Yankee.

 All I knew was I had a thing or two to tell Bob.

-But for Ole Yankee — job well done my friend, just rest in peace…
+But for Ole Yankee, job well done my friend, rest in peace…